jorLdev/pico-freertos-vscode/readme.md

 -

 ## Setting Up Your System

+[MeowWorkshop](https://www.meoworkshop.org/firmware-dev-with-vs-code-and-cmake/) offers a nice brekdown of the setting up cmake, build tasks in vscode, and little on setting up debugging.
+This was one of the main resources, though others were used to supplement various sections.

 Each OS (e.g. Windows, MacOS, Linux) require their own unique setups.
 Some of those necessities are presented below.